-A request for an application service encryption certificate can only be made on behalf of:
+A request for an application service certificate (entity type and machine type) can only be made on behalf of:

 - An internal Banque de France entity: in this case, the request for a certificate comes from internal agent or contractor of Banque de France attached to the entity concerned. - An internal Banque de France machine: in this case, the certificate request comes from internal agent or contractor of Banque de France declared as responsible for operating the application in connection with the machine concerned.